-The statistic we use for keywords is a variant on “word W is so-and-so times more frequent in corpus X than corpus Y”.
+The statistic used for keywords is a variation on “word W is so-and-so times more frequent in corpus X than corpus Y”.
 The keyness score of a word is calculated according to the following formula:

 is the normalized (per million) frequency of the word in the focus corpus, is the normalized (per million) frequency of the word in the reference corpus, is the so-called smoothing parameter ( is the default value).

 Your focus corpus (BNC): 112,289,776 tokens